pmorie/node-documentation/README.writing_cartridges.md

 This is the minimal structure to which your cartridge is expected to conform when written to disk.
 Failure to meet these expectations will cause your cartridge to not function when either installed or used on OpenShift.
 You may have additional directories or files.
-They will be ignored by OpenShift.
-Note these files are copied into each gear using your cartridge therefore you should be frugal in using the gear's resources.

     `cartridge name`-`cartridge version`
      +- bin